Wesfarmers' contribution to education and community

 The newly created courtyard provides students, staff and the wider community with access to a technology-filled environment and the flexible outdoor business and study-focused facilities encourage industry collaboration with the Curtin community.

 The General Sir John Monash Foundation was established in 2001.
 Its purpose is to address major challenges facing our nation by identifying and nurturing scholars – the John Monash Scholars – who are likely to be Australia’s future leaders.

 Wesfarmers has partnered with the Foundation to provide a scholarship for an outstanding student to study at a postgraduate level overseas.
 As Australia’s most prestigious postgraduate scholarships, they recognise academic excellence, leadership and likely future contribution to Australia.

-Wesfarmers is a major and long-standing partner of Leadership Western Australia, supporting its key objective to champion those who make a difference, those who go on to impact the world from the valuable experiences and the journey that Leadership WA takes them on.
-Those who evolve with Leadership WA come from diverse backgrounds, roles and levels of experience.
+Wesfarmers is a major and long-standing partner of Leadership Western Australia, supporting its key objective to champion those who make a difference.
+Those who enroll with Leadership WA come from diverse backgrounds, roles and levels of experience.
 Through their immersive programs, Leadership WA instils the courage, skills and tenacity in our leaders to make an impact and create stronger communities in Western Australia and beyond.